-The Research Foundation's audited financial statements for June 30, 2012, issued on October 3, 2012 have been restated to properly reflect amounts payable to third parties previously included in revenue.
-The net effect of this misstatement was to reclassify amounts from net position to accounts payable and accrued expenses as of July 1, 2011.
+The Research Foundation's audited financial statements for June 30, 2013, issued on October 2, 2013 have been restated to properly reflect amounts receivable from third parties not previously included in revenue.
+The net effect of this misstatement resulted in an increase of \$8.1 million in unrestricted net position as of July 1, 2012 and an increase in the decrease in net position of \$1.9 million for the year ended June 30, 2013, for a net increase in unrestricted net position of \$6.2 million as of June 30, 2013.